Skip to main content

 updateConfigurationHandler()

 The updateConfigurationHandler() method allows you to handle the event when configuration has updated data.
-It takes one input argument handler.
+It takes one input parameter, handler.
 The handler that will be called when the configuration is updated using a real-time configuration event.

 kameleoonClient.addData(CustomData(id: 20, values: "true", "20"))